You are invited to be a sponsor

-The Art of the Word exhibition for the school year 2023/24 will be mounted in the Contemporary Gallery this new season.
+In the Contemporary Gallery, the Art of the Word exhibition for the school year 2023/24 will continue during this new season so that the thousands of school children who come to the Museum on tours this year will see the same Art of the Word exhibition.
 John Parra (b.
-1972) painted the featured illustrations for his children’s book Growing an Artist, the story of a landscape gardener and his son.
-Parra’s purpose behind the story, illustrated with his own colorful, vibrant, and detailed acrylics, can be summed up by the father figure in this book, “I will use my art to tell the stories of hardworking, passionate people who make the world more beautiful.”
-John Parra has already shipped his paintings to the Fresno Art Museum from his studio in New York.
-The artwork will need to be framed, and after the exhibition, the artwork will need to be unframed and shipped back to New York.
+1972) painted the featured illustrations for his children’s book Growing an Artist: The Story of a Landscaper and His Son.
+Parra’s purpose behind the story, illustrated with his own colorful, vibrant, and detailed acrylics, is summed up by the father figure in this book, “I will use my art to tell the stories of hardworking, passionate people who make the world more beautiful.”
+After the close of the exhibition, the Museum will have the expense of unframing John Parra’s artwork and shipping it back to his studio in New York.
+This exhibition is curated by FAM Education Director Susan Yost Filgate.

-A donation form and a page with selected images from the 2023 Summer/Fall exhibitions to help with your sponsorship decisions can be downloaded by clicking here.
-You can choose to sponsor a single exhibition, or the entire exhibition season as a whole.
-For those of you who are able to donate $1,000 or more, we will place your name on the exhibition sponsor wall and on the Museum’s website, as well as on the full-color exhibitions flyer and the weekly e-news which are both widely distributed.
+Enclosed with this letter of request is a donation form and a page with selected images from the 2024 Spring/Winter exhibitions to help with your sponsorship decisions.
+You can choose to sponsor a single exhibition or the entire exhibition season as a whole.
+For those of you who are able to donate $1,000 or more, we will place your name on the exhibition sponsor wall and on the Museum’s website, as well as on the full-color exhibition flyer and the weekly e-news which are both widely distributed.

 Sincerely yours,